 Go through the gap and turn right onto a broad path running through a long narrow plantation of tall trees.
 Follow this path for 500m to the seafront, crossing two minor roads along the way.
 At the end turn left and go along a raised footpath (or the shingle beach) for 600m to reach the Sea Lane Café.

 If you want to extend the walk to Worthing instead of returning to Goring-by-Sea station, follow the outline directions below.

 Carry on along the seafront, heading E. Either go all the way to Worthing Pier (3¾ km) or turn inland before then onto one of the streets off Marine Parade.
 The station is 1¼ km from the pier.

 Go all the way up Sea Lane and turn left onto a bridleway between two residential streets (Ilex Way).
-Cross over Aldsworth Avenue and fork right onto a short path through the trees to Fernhurst Drive and the Bulls Head pub.
+Cross over Aldsworth Avenue and fork right onto a short path through the trees to Fernhurst Drive and the Bull Inn.
 Retrace your outward route along the two sections of Goring Street to the station.